Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagement.md

 ### -Sku

-Specifies the tier of the API Management service.
+The tier of the Azure API Management service.
+Valid values are Developer, Basic, Standard, Premium and Consumption.
+The default value is Developer.
-Valid values are:

-- Developer
-- Basic
-- Standard
-- Premium
-- Consumption

-Default value is Developer.

 ```yaml
 Type: System.Nullable`1[Microsoft.Azure.Commands.ApiManagement.Models.PsApiManagementSku]